worthingtonse/client-prompts/qmail_services/QMAIL_UPLOAD_COMMAND.md

 **Note:** Status is returned in the Response Header.
 The Payload is empty on success.

+## File Types

+Type | Meaning
+0 | Meta data about the email.
+Includes the subjects and id's of the attachments.
+1 | qmail.
+The styling and body of the qmail.
+2 | Resurved
+10 | first attachment
+11 | second attachment.
+12 | attachments indexed to 255.

 ### Status Codes
 | Code | Hex | Name | Meaning |
 | :--- | :--- | :--- | :--- |